"You don't look 90."

 I’m officially an Urban Legend.
 You can find me on Snopes.com, right up there with myths about baby carrots.

 The Internet aged me.
 The day before I turned 45, I wrote a column of the 45 Lessons Life Taught Me.
 I added five more lessons when I turned 50.
 My Life Lessons ended up e-mailed around the world.
-Only someone changed my age on an email to read: "Written by Regina Brett, 90 years old."
-Then someone attached a picture of lovely old lady to the email.
+Then someone changed my age on one email to read: "Written by Regina Brett, 90 years old."
+Another person attached a picture of lovely older woman older.
 No, that dear senior citizen isn’t me.
+It’s fashion designer Iris Apfel.

 For the record: I’m only in my 50’s.
 I hated to break the news to Berthabelle in Eugene, Ore. who wrote: "We are the same age except I was born on November 1, 1918.
 Hope some day we can hear from one another.
 Isn't it great that we are both ninety?
 Lovingly, Bertie."